The 10 most important vehicle maintenance tasks

 You also need to check the tread depth of your tires.
 The tread depth impacts the distance you need to brake safely and should be no less than 1.6 mm (1/16 inches).
 You can measure this with a depth gauge or a nickel.

-If you’re using a gauge, find the pin, and insert it into the grooves between the treads of the tire.
+If you’re using a gauge, extend the pin, and insert it into the grooves between the treads of the tire.
 Press down on the base plate of the gauge unit until it’s flush with the tire tread.
 Repeat this step in at least 4 different spots on each tire for an accurate read.
 The lowest reading is the most accurate one.

 Tread depth